Thursday, June 15, 2017

 Two people who are worlds apart: The bridesmaid full of anxiety, with the bondage strings in the back (above, left), and the traditional old woman, making her way down the street in a shapeless, widow's dress.
-You admire the older woman because you know she devoted tens of thousands of hours to bringing up a family.
+You admire the older woman because you know she's devoted thousands of hours to bringing up a family.

 You see lots of back shots like this (above) in drawings made a hundred years ago.
 The jacket is tight around the shoulders with gravity pulling down loose fabric in the back.
 It's the perfect suit for a tall, older man on the go, someone who was used to thinking on his feet and giving orders.
 The interior volume of the umbrella makes a perfect contrast.
 He's taking large, manly strides.

 Holy mackerel!
 An interesting dress (above)!
 It's inappropriate because it's too tight, but that doesn't prevent her from projecting a strong personality.
-She thinks she looks good in it, and her confidence wins us over; besides, she's probably doing it to impress a guy, and whenever a girl dressed to impress me (before I was married) I was always so flattered that the attempt completely won me over.
+She thinks she looks good in it, and her confidence wins us over; besides, she's probably doing it to impress a guy, and whenever a girl dresses to impress a guy can't help but be flattered.

-I find myself rooting for girls like this, hoping they'll get the get the guy they're after.
+I always find myself rooting for girls like this, hoping they'll get the get the guy they're after.
 I always want to know their story.
-I guess a good film wardrobe designer knows about things like this, how to dress somebody so that we want to know more about them.
 Everybody should possess some clothes that that subtly suggest a backstory.

 Whew!
 Another strong contrast!
-The woman on the left (above) is vain, overly fashion-conscious, probably flaky, maybe abuses pills...but, she makes an effort to please, and that makes up for a lot of sins.
+The woman on the left (above) is vain, overly fashion-conscious, probably flaky, maybe abuses pills...but, she makes an effort to please, and that makes up for some sins.